Last updated on October 12th, 2021

 4. A Dull & Lifeless Color Palette

 When it comes to picking a palette for your space, consider how each shade affects your mood.
 Vibrant hues like oranges and reds stimulate your mind, while muted tones like grays and blues help you calm down.
 So, ensure the paint you choose changes color when the light falls on it.
-Colors that can change tone from day to night turn the room into a whole new experience.
+Colors that can change the tone from day to night turn the room into a whole new experience.
 When you cover an entire room in a flat color it reflects and intensifies, which in turn pulls down your mood.
 Hence, while picking the paint, pick a color that is a touch lighter and grayer than what you may think.